 As we embark on this new initiative, it’s important to acknowledge poverty is a complex topic.
 According to the United Way, “Poverty is closely tied to education and health, as well as income, and can worsen circumstances that are already difficult.
 Changing outcomes in any of these areas will require thoughtful planning and implementation that recognizes and addresses the connections between them.”
 As a result, Phi Kappa Psi seeks to find creative ways to address these complex issues in partnership with agencies who are currently doing work in our local communities.
 It requires comprehensive advocacy efforts, hands-on service, and generous philanthropic fundraising to promote well-being and expand resources and support available.
 This expansion of focus provides our members with more flexibility and autonomy to create community partnerships that are meaningful to them.

-Poverty can be addressed in a number of ways, including enhancing community knowledge and efficacy; improving economic inclusion; promoting environmental justice; increasing food access and sovereignty; expanding land use and mobility; engaging parents in education; providing quality housing; advocating for justice reform; and organizing youth for equity in schools.
+Poverty can be addressed in a number of ways, including enhancing community knowledge and ability; introducing economic opportunities to under-served communities; promoting environmental awareness; increasing food access; expanding land use; engaging parents in education; providing quality housing for low-income families; advocating for justice reform; and empowering/mentoring youth to be involved in their communities.
 We recognize we are not going to solve the problem of poverty overnight—however, we can collectively begin to identify the core issues in our local communities, and seek to improve them with strategic efforts on the part of our chapters, colonies, alumni associations, and alumni members working alongside local philanthropic partners who are putting in the work each and every day.

 There are a variety of national organizations that could be explored for partnership.
 With these national organizations, there are local branches in communities who are working to address these issues which are widely available to all of our members: